Our first-ever special issue is out! :D

 Learn more about how you can write articles and contribute to the Sound's World Times.

-Starting with our fourth issue (which will be published on February 20, 2026), we will add a dedicated section to our newspaper called "Sound's World Says," where community-written articles can be featured.
+Since our fourth issue (which was published on February 20, 2026), we have had a dedicated section in our newspaper called "Sound's World Says," where community-written articles can be featured.
 In other words, it's an Op-Ed section!

 If you are interested in submitting an article to be displayed in the "Sound's World Says" section, please DM me (@DatMrDolphin on Discord) with your article, and I will try to get it onto the Times as soon as possible.
 Usually, up to 3-4 community-written articles can be displayed each week, so if the Sound's World Says section is already filled up for the week, your article may not be displayed until the following week.